H

 Gender Diversity

-There are 12% more female students than male students enrolled at Harvard University with a gender ratio of 53% women to 47% men.
-Compared to the US average of 56% female students, Harvard has a higher gender diversity than other US colleges and is very inclusive of both genders.
+There are 16% more female students than male students enrolled at Harvard University with a gender ratio of 54% women to 46% men.
+Compared to the US average of 56% female students, Harvard has a comparable gender diversity ratio to other US colleges and is inclusive of both genders.

 Male to female gender ratio for Harvard University students